WordPress/openverse/.github/GITHUB.md

 ## Contributing

 Pull requests are welcome!
-Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community memebers on #openverse.
+Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.